-MRI Spine includes cervical spine (neck) and lumbar spine.
+MRI of the Spine includes cervical spine (neck) and lumbar spine (lower back).

 When you arrive for your examination, you will be asked to fill out a safety questionnaire.

-You will lie in the scanner on a special coil covering the area of your spine which is being imaged.
-This area needs to be in the centre of the magnet.
+For the MRI, you will lie in the scanner on a special coil covering the area of your spine being imaged, which needs to be in the centre of the magnet.

-- For a cervical spine (neck) you will go in head first.
+- For a cervical spine (neck), you will enter the MRI scanner head-first.

-- For a lumbar spine you will go in feet first and depending upon how tall you are your head may be out of or near the entrance of the magnet.
+- For a lumbar spine, you will enter the scanner feet-first, and depending upon how tall you are, your head may be out of or near the entrance of the magnet.

-On some occasions, a contrast dye (gadolinium) may be required.
-If this is required the technologist will explain the process.
-The contrast dye will be administered through a small needle (intravenous cannula) that will be placed in your arm.
+On some occasions, a contrast dye (Gadolinium) may be required.
+If so, the technologist will explain the process.
+The contrast dye will be given through a small needle (intravenous cannula) that will be placed in your arm.

 Before your Scan

 Because MRI uses large and strong magnets to create images, it is important that jewellery such as watches, chains, earrings and other metallic items such as eye-glasses are removed before the scan.
 You may also be asked to change into an examination gown for your safety and to make sure your clothing does not affect the images and diagnostic quality of the scan.

 A single region MRI spine takes 20-25 mins.